 - (11) Judges inspect assembled bridges.
 For details, see Section 9, "Structural Specifications."
 Between corrections described in Sub-Section 9.4 and the start of load testing, force shall not be applied to the bridge except as necessary to move it.
 For example, leaning or sitting on the bridge is not allowed. - (12) West and east ends of the bridge are determined individually for each bridge by a randomizing process (e.g., coin flip). - (13) Bridges are weighed (if it is impractical to weigh the entire bridge, its individual parts may be weighed).
 All bridges shall be weighed, including those that fail as well as those which are withdrawn from competition and are not eligible for all awards. - (14) Bridges are load tested.
 See Section 11, "Load Test Instructions," for details. - (15) Data entry is conducted.
 After a team has completed all phases of the competition, data for the team is transcribed from the data forms into the official scoring spreadsheet and checked by the captain.
-After data entry has been completed, a copy of the team's "Computation" worksheet from the scoring spreadsheet is given to the captain electronically or on paper. - (16) Scores and rankings are determined using the official scoring spreadsheet. - (17) Paper or electronic copies of the "Rankings" worksheet of the official scoring spreadsheet are distributed to captains of all teams at the awards ceremony. - (18) The host school submits scans of each individual team's data forms and the completed official scoring spreadsheet file by email to ssbcscorekeeper@aisc.org as soon as possible after completion of the competition. - (19) The host school retains the data forms until a confirmation email has been received.
+After data entry has been completed, a copy of the team's "Computation" worksheet from the scoring spreadsheet is given to the captain electronically or on paper. - (16) Scores and rankings are determined using the official scoring spreadsheet. - (17) Paper or electronic copies of the "Rankings" worksheet of the official scoring spreadsheet are distributed to captains of all teams at the awards ceremony. - (18) The host school submits scans of each individual team's data forms and the completed official scoring spreadsheet file through the score submission form located on the Host Resources section of aisc.org/ssbc as soon as possible after completion of the competition. - (19) The host school retains the data forms until a confirmation email has been received.

-TABLE 7.1 Determination of L1, L2, and S
+TABLE 7.1Determination of L1, L2, and S